 The Marian University College of Osteopathic Medicine (MU-COM) offers a Master of Science in Biomedical Sciences (BMS).
-This two-track master's degree program provides students the opportunity to enhance their medical or professional school applications by completing one-year of graduate science courses (similar to the first year of medical school), or a two-year curriculum for those who wish to pursue a career in the life/biomedical sciences or research laboratories.
+This three-track master's degree program provides students the opportunity to enhance their medical or professional school applications by completing one of the following three tracks: 1) Capstone: one-year of graduate science courses (similar to the first year of medical school), 2) Thesis: a two-year curriculum for those who wish to pursue a career in the life/biomedical sciences or research laboratories, or 3) Saint Luke's Track: a 4+1 program granting a Bachelor of Science (BS) degree and a Master of Science in Biomedical Science (BMS) degree particularly aligned with students seeking an MD or DO.
+In this 4+1 program, eligible students earn up to 18 of the master's level credit hours concurrently as they earn a bachelor's degree at Marian University.
+Subsequent to completion of their bachelor's degree, they then complete the M.S. degree.